Babes in Toyland (1934 film): Copyright status

-The original 79-minute film is under copyright to Prime TV Inc., the assets of which as of 2020 are owned by Nexstar Media Group, with Metro-Goldwyn-Mayer Studios (under Orion Pictures, which like MGM is now part of the Amazon corporation) still handling partial distribution rights of the film.
+The original 79-minute Babes in Toyland is under copyright to Prime TV Inc., whose assets are currently owned by television station WPIX (and its current owners, Mission Broadcasting), with Metro-Goldwyn-Mayer (under Orion Pictures, which like MGM is now part of Amazon) still handling partial distribution rights of the film, making this one of the few films that were not part of MGM's pre-May 1986 library which Ted Turner purchased it.

-In 1950 a 73-minute edited version was distributed by Lippert Pictures, retitled March of the Wooden Soldiers; it was released without a copyright notice.
-The edited version of the film had the opening tune "Toyland" trimmed and the "Go to Sleep (Slumber Deep)" number cut completely.
-Also removed were Barnaby's attempted abduction of Little Bo-Peep and his ultimate fistfight with Tom-Tom.
-March of the Wooden Soldiers has been distributed by many motion picture and home video companies over the decades, as if it were in the public domain; however, because it relies entirely on copyrighted material from the 1934 film, March of the Wooden Soldiers itself falls under the same copyright as its parent film and will not truly enter the public domain until that film's copyright expires in 2030.
-Nexstar has not enforced its copyright on March of the Wooden Soldiers, effectively making the film an orphan work.
+The alternate 1950 version, March of the Wooden Soldiers, carried a copyright notice of 1934 with the claimant listed as Federal Films, then the film's proprietor.
+The Lippert version has been distributed by many home-movie and home-video companies over the decades, as if it were in the public domain.
+However, because it relies entirely on copyrighted material from the 1934 film, March of the Wooden Soldiers itself falls under the same copyright as its parent film and will not truly enter the public domain until that film's copyright expires in 2030.
+WPIX has not enforced its copyright on March of the Wooden Soldiers, effectively making the film an orphan work.

-History

-Hal Roach first sold the film to Federal Films.
-Federal Films, in turn, leased the rights to Lippert Pictures.
-In the early 1960s, Prime TV took over distribution.
-Shortly thereafter, Prime TV passed distribution on to WPIX and its eventual owners, Tribune Broadcasting.
-In the 1970s, Thunderbird Films released 16 mm prints drawn from a heavily spliced (and incomplete) master.
-In the 1980s, Tribune leased the film to The Samuel Goldwyn Company.
-The Samuel Goldwyn Company's select holdings (particularly the non-Samuel Goldwyn-produced films) ultimately became part of the Orion Pictures library.
-Finally, Orion became a division of Metro-Goldwyn-Mayer, thus after nearly eight decades, bringing partial rights full circle.
-In 2019, the underlying rights to the film became the property of Tribune successor Nexstar Media Group.